MoamenElbarqy/BankSystem-OOP-/README.md

 This file-based project simulates real-world banking operations with a strong focus on **security, account management, user management, and financial transactions**.
 The system prevents unauthorized access by automatically locking after three consecutive failed login attempts.
 The system ensures that users without the required permissions cannot perform restricted operations.
+##  Notes

+Defualt user to login :

+username : User1

+password : 1234

+All Phone Numbers And Emails are fake

 ## 🛠 Installation Steps